 Hotels & Resorts

-The amount of tourists has increased in Taiwan recently, we see a particularly big increase among Japanese, South Korean, Southeast Asian, and North American travelers.
+The amount of tourists has increased in Taiwan recently where many come from Japanese, South Korea, Southeast Asia, and North America.
 During the first four months of 2019, we saw an increase of 10.64%.

 Looking at Chinese travelers alone, we saw an increase of 18.53%, which is not bad.